Women’s Choice Award® Financial Advisor Recipient

 The Women’s Choice Award® for Financial Advisors and Firms was created by WomenCertified Inc. in an effort to identify advisors that women can trust.

 “The Women’s Choice Award embodies the highest standards of excellence.
 I feel honored to be part of this tradition of empowering women.
-Hunt Country Wealth Management is dedicated to helping people make good financial decisions, and women’s financial planning issues is a vital and specific focus in our firm.
+Hunt Country Wealth Management is dedicated to helping people make good financial decisions, and women’s financial planning issues are a vital and specific focus in our firm.
 Thank you so much for this recognition.”
-Chris Merchant, CFP®

 Selection Criteria and Disclosure: